Mastering Python Context Managers: A Guide to the `with` Statement

 - Everything before the

-is the setup code (__enter__
+yieldis the setup code (__enter__). - The

-variable (if any). - Everything after the
+yieldstatement passes a value to theasvariable (if any). - Everything after the

-block) is the teardown code (__exit__
+yield(often in afinallyblock) is the teardown code (__exit__).

-block to ensure the cleanup code runs even if an exception occurs.
+It’s crucial to wrap the yield in a try...finally block to ensure the cleanup code runs even if an exception occurs.

-Let’s re-implement our Timer
+Let’s re-implement our Timer with this decorator:

 import time